romkey/gas-sensor-pcb/README.md

 # gas-sensor-pcb
-Gas sensor add-on for furball
+Open source gas sensor add-on for furball.
+This board takes up to four 5V MQ-series gas sensor breakout boards and makes them available over I2C using an ADC and levelshifter.